Welcome to Classic Jaguars.

 Several happy years were spent owning this venerable and quite unusual Jaguar and although it was not the

-best example around, it still looked a million dollars and had no rot which was quite unusual!
+best example around, it still looked a million dollars and had no significant rot which was quite unusual.

-I had owned a number of classic cars by that point, and this collectible old car from Jaguar really was a superb
+I had owned a number of classic cars by that point, and this old wafter really was a superb

 car to cruise around in, even if the non-functioning fuel gauges caused me to miscalculate my fuel range and coast